 Now, camping stoves, paracord, and smaller items you can buy at REI if you want…that does not really change much across the board, but steer clear of backpacks, jackets, pants, sleeping bags, bivy sacks, etc. It’s just not worth your money.

-Other gear you can steer clear of and not waste your money on is many of the solar panels sold on the market.
+Other gear you can steer clear from and not waste your money on is many of the solar panels sold on the market.
 Do not buy anything from BROWN DOG GADGETS…the quality of their solar panels and battery packs is shit…you get what you pay for and despite this company being a huge hit on Kickstarter, they suck.

-5.11 TACTICAL BACKPACK (55 LITERS/ BLACK)
+- 5.11 TACTICAL BACKPACK (43 LITERS/ BLACK)